bemts-hhs/traumar/README.md

 {traumar} package automates RMM calculation as a single score using the nonlinear binning method from Napoli et al. (2017).
 The `rmm()` and `rm_bin_summary()` functions internally call `nonlinear_bins()` to generate the non-linear binning process.
-The function uses a bootstrap process with `n_samples` repetitions to simulate an RMM distribution and estimate 95% confidence intervals.
+The function uses bootstrap sampling with `n_samples` to simulate an RMM distribution and estimate 95% confidence intervals.
 The RMM, along with corresponding confidence intervals, are provided for the population in `data`, as well.

 ``` r